 Well, I made my choice to get rid of the threats because they were all marked with the red color.
 I assumed this meant those were hazardous viruses.

-Believe me or not, after the malware removal with the 14-day free trial version of Loaris, my PC got as fast and clean as when I first started using it.
+Believe me or not, after the malware removal with the 14-day free trial version of Loaris, my PC got as fast and clean as when I started using it.

 However, I decided to buy the full version for 1 year